 The 2019 ISLE Versa Epoxy vs. the Version We Tested

 ISLE Surf & SUP upgraded the Versa with such features as an updated deck pad, new handle design, and a top sheet makeover.
 The whole package now comes with a 10' leash.
 See the updated version on the left, followed by the version we tested last year on the right.

-- Graphic Updates — The board got a facelift and is now available in the blue shown above, as well as a neon yellow, aqua, or white option.
+Graphic Updates — The board got a facelift and is now available several different color and graphic options.